MKCorley/Project-for-Getting-and-Cleaning-Data-Coursera-/CodeBook.md

 In each row, for each subject and activity, there are 79 signal measurements (representing means or standard deviations).

 ## Identifiers
-    Subject - Integer, ranging from 1 to 30.
+    Subject - the subject who carried out the experiment.
+Integer, ranging from 1 to 30.
     Activity - Factor with 6 possible values.
 Possible values are o	WALKING: the subject was walking
       o	WALKING_UPSTAIRS: the subject was walking upstairs